Nearly every day, I’m contacted by men worldwide who are in the thick of painful relational challenges.

 It’s her… what else?

-I’ve heard all of these, and while they are definitely things that offer challenges to a woman, every man that follows the scent of his suffering down those trails finds that it ends in defeat and more suffering.
+I’ve heard all of these, and while they are definitely challenges to a woman, every man who follows the scent of his suffering down those trails finds that it ends in defeat and more suffering.

-Recently, my wife, Zelda, and I hosted a Live call to talk about the role her past and mine too has played in our marriage and how this shows up in the many men I’ve encountered in my work as a Men’s Coach and Mentor.
+Recently, my wife, Zelda, and I hosted a Live call to discuss the role her past and mine have played in our marriage and how this shows up in the many men I’ve encountered in my work as a Men’s Coach and Mentor.

 As you may have caught in the video (and what every woman reading this already knows without watching it), is that men blame women for the problems.